Wednesday, 11 February 2015

 Some people believe [free will] to be a “political concept”.
 Then again, perhaps it's always been a political - or at least a moral - concept.
-And it might well have been, in some cases at least, that issues in metaphysics and the philosophy of mind might have been needed to provide the groundwork (as it were) for the political or moral positions.
+And it might well have been (in some cases at least) that issues in metaphysics and the philosophy of mind might have been needed to provide the groundwork (as it were) for the political or moral positions on free will.

 Over large time-periods philosophy has an influence on these issues.
 Though the minutia rarely does.
-This discussion, for example, has been more or less besides the point when it comes to day to day political and even moral issues.
+This discussion, for example, has been more or less besides the point when it comes to the day-to-day political and moral issues of free will.